Last chance to have your say in survey on how to make Liverpool “a fairer city for all”

 “So, I want to use this moment to draw a line in the sand and ask the people who really matter – our residents, businesses and organisations – to tell us what they think is needed to make the city one which delivers for everyone.”

-The survey will remain open until September and the feedback received will help to inform the way forward for the council.
+The survey remains open until Friday 8 October and the feedback received will help to inform the way forward for the council.